mashenjun/metrics-cheatsheet/data/zh/what/go_memstats_stack_inuse_bytes.md

 aliases: [GO堆]
 tags: [client_golang, go runtime]
 ---
-# go_memstats_stack_sys_bytes
+# go_memstats_stack_inuse_bytes

-Number of bytes obtained from system for stack allocator.
+Number of bytes in use by the stack allocator.

-> shows how many bytes of stack memory is obtained from OS.
-It’s go_memstats_stack_inuse_bytes plus any memory obtained for OS thread stack.
+> shows how many bytes of memory is used by stack memory spans, which have atleast one object in them.

-PS: `go_memstats_stack_sys_bytes` - `go_memstats_stack_inuse_bytes` 可以得到OS Thread的栈的大小。

 ## Collect from

-`runtime.MemStats.StackSys`
+`runtime.MemStats.StackInuse`

-> // StackSys is bytes of stack memory obtained from the OS.
+> // StackInuse is bytes in stack spans.
 > //
+> // In-use stack spans have at least one stack in them.
+These
+> // spans can only be used for other stacks of the same size.
-> // StackSys is StackInuse, plus any memory obtained directly
+> //
-> // from the OS for OS thread stacks (which should be minimal).
+> // There is no StackIdle because unused stack spans are
+> // returned to the heap (and hence counted toward HeapIdle).

 ## Links